armory/documentation/_install_guide/authz.md

 published: True
 ---

+This guide should include:
+* How to enable and configure Fiat
+* Configure LDAP as an authorization provider
+* Restrict access based on account/application

 # Authorization
 Authorization is handled by a micro-service called `Fiat`.
 Fiat is responsible for access control for both applications and accounts.
 It's also responsible for executing triggers with service accounts.